-iOS 11 was unveiled by Apple at its WWDC 2017 keynote on 5 June, with big improvements over its iOS 10 predecessor.
+iOS 11 was unveiled by Apple at WWDC 2017 in June, with big improvements over its predecessor, iOS 10.
 Here, we bring you everything we know so far about iOS 11, including its release date and new features, and the changes and bug fixes in each of the beta versions launched so far.
 (The most advanced is developer beta 3, and the equivalent public beta 2.)

 Apple also used WWDC 2017 to unveil macOS 10.13 High Sierra, watchOS 4, new MacBook Pro models, new iMac models, a new iMac Pro, new iPad Pro models and an all new speaker called the HomePod.
 It was a busy keynote, that's for sure.
 You can recap the whole thing here.